-Copperheads live in central and southeastern United States and some parts of northern Mexico.
+Copperheads live in the central and southeastern United States and some parts of northern Mexico.
 They do not live on the west coast or in any of the states on the northern border with Canada.

-Northern Copperhead: has the largest range of all the copperheads, overlaps with all the other copperheads, found in central and southern US, as far south as Georgia with some spillover into the panhandle of Florida, north the southern New England states, and west to Texas and Nebraska.
+Northern Copperhead: has the largest range of all the copperheads, overlaps with all the other copperheads, found in central and southern US, as far south as Georgia with some spillover into the panhandle of Florida, north of the southern New England states, and west to Texas and Nebraska.

 Southern Copperhead: found in central and southern US, as far south as Georgia, north to Massachusetts, and west to Texas.
 Southern copperheads are typically larger than northern copperheads.

-Broad Banded Copperhead: only found along the southern border of Kansas, the southern border of Oklahoma, and in central Texas.
+Broad Banded Copperhead: only found along the southern border of Kansas, the southern border of Oklahoma, and central Texas.